 sytting /…/ in dyrkenes as on day-lygth (Meech and Allen, 1940: 88).

 Margery is shown to be a truly versatile creature in her devotional habits, but it is perhaps in her gaining access to books, and making use of the knowledge stored within them, that she excels.
-Her example can be used to demonstrate that books were not so difficult to come by, even for a woman of the mercantile class, and that gatherings to read or discuss religious literature were relatively common among those eager to exchange devotional words.
+Her example can be used to demonstrate that books and book learning were not so difficult to come by, even for a woman of the mercantile class, and that gatherings to read or discuss religious literature were relatively common among those eager to exchange devotional words.
 For a woman like Margery, or indeed others such as Cecily Neville, or the urban gentleman who received the pious instructions, devotional practices rooted in reading were the bread and butter of daily living.
 The household, and the table in particular, was a common locus for such activities.
 The household reading offered a setting that was less prescribed in liturgical structure –– a devotional institution in its own right –– and yet developed as an imitation of the monastic lector.
 However, whether reading privately or in communal settings, whether reading in a domestic location or in church, Margery, and others like her, were looking to books for better ways to enact their faith.

 Conclusion: A Book that ‘serveth for the closett’

 We began this chapter by suggesting that understanding the mode of reading was essential to gain a sense of not just where reading took place, but also of the variegated nature of textual transmission in the late Middle Ages.
 The examples we have discussed suggest how readings might reverberate in oral/aural contexts and even in settings in which no codex was present— or that books may have been held whilst the learned text inside was rehearsed, without need of visual reading.
 The examples from the household regimens discussed above demonstrate the often communal nature of vernacular reading, and Margery’s recital of Gospel stories and religious exempla in the Book suggests how commonplace such communal ‘reading’ contexts might have been in fifteenth-century England.
-In Margery Kempe’s Book, reading is always presented as an interactive experience, whether within the church where her prayers would resonate with the liturgical service and might be witnessed and shared by other mass-goers, or in the household chambers or dining halls where she was read to and she reremembered readings.
+In Margery Kempe’s Book, reading is always presented as an interactive experience, whether within the church where her prayers would resonate with the liturgical service and might be witnessed and shared by other mass-goers, or in the household chambers or dining halls where she was read to and she redeployed remembered readings.
 Household regimens, of course, construct an inflexible and idealised schema for daily life that may not have always been followed rigidly even in the households they were created for, never mind providing an exact template for what took place more broadly in secular households.
 Nevertheless, they do serve to establish a cultural correlation between reading and storytelling at the dining table, and we may also be sure that entertaining and secular literatures were sounded out in such contexts too.
 As the Lincolnshire canon Robert Mannyng observed in Handlyng Synne, ‘yn festys & at the ale,/ Love men to lestene trotouale [idle stories]’ (Mannyng, 1983: 4).
 Mannyng’s words remind us that reading (or the performance of text without direct use of a codex) in the household had the potential to be less strictly controlled than the corresponding communal reading activities within religious houses.
 Indeed, Margery’s ‘edifying table talk’, something that might ‘merge imperceptibly’ (Pantin, 1976: 408) with reading at the table, testifies to the capacity for more creative forms of ‘reading’ and quasi-literary performance to occur around dining tables in secular households.